stepanataccolade/docsv2/sources/d_overview.md

 # Overview

-Shippable Formations gives developers an easy way to provision, configure, and deploy multi-container Dev and Test clouds (environments) with zero DevOps code.
-You can create full-topology environments that can mimic your production environment or represent any combination of software component versions you'd like to deploy.
+Shippable Formations gives developers an easy way to provision, configure, and deploy your Docker applications to  popular container services like Amazon's ECS.
+Support for GKE and Red Hat Openshift 3 is in the pipeline and planned for a February 2015 release.

-This page walks through how to use the rest of the guide in the Shippable Formations section.
+Together with Shippable CI, this gives you a unified E2E pipeline from source control to production

+(TODO: Add a picture showing shippable ci + deploy)

+As seen in the picture above, CI gives you the ability to run unit tests, basic integration tests, and if required, push your tested container image to any Docker registry.
+Using Formations, you can then deploy this container to your test or productione environments running on any Container Service.

+Your Formations dashboard will give you latest status of each environment and

+Advantages of using Formations include

 ## How to use the Shippable Formations user guide